kurtwp/homelab/projects/kubernetes/MiniPCs/readme.md

 Why this setup?

-- **Performance**: The Intel N150 isn’t a beast, but it’s plenty for a lightweight Kurernets running in a home lab.
+- **Performance**: The Intel N150 isn’t a beast, but it’s plenty for a lightweight Kubernetes running in a home lab.
 - **Memory**: 16GB per node gives me room to run multiple pods without hitting resource limits too quickly.
 - **Storage**: With 512GB SSDs, I have fast SSD storage for container images, and logs.
 - **Power**: These mini PCs sip power compared to full desktops or servers.
 The Kamrui mini PCs are great for running Kubernets node 24/7.